sarasrking/jupyter-notebooks-intro/_episodes/07-Working-in-Jupyter-Notebooks-with-R.md

 ---
 title: "Working in Jupyter Notebooks with R"
-teaching: 45
+teaching: 25
-exercises: 2
+exercises: 20
-question:
+questions:
 - How do I get started in R?
 objectives:
 - Use some basic commands in R